 A couple of nifty solutions from Logo Package Express

-Without delving too deep (saving that for the guide), here are two Logo Package Express products that have helped me to tackle the main headaches from question three.
+Here are two Logo Package Express products that have helped me to tackle the main headaches from question three.

-Logo Package Swatch: An Illustrator plugin that quickly converts colors.
+Logo Package Swatch: An Illustrator plugin that quickly converts colours.
 If Pantone's departure from Adobe threw you for a loop, this plugin has your back.
 It can turn your CMYK colours into Pantone Coated and Uncoated (plus RGB, HEX, etc.) with just one click.

 Logo Package Portal: A portal where you can upload all your logo files post-export (using Logo Package Express).
 It will simplify your client's hunt for the right files with handy filters – it’s easier to show you rather than explain, so check out this demo project here.
 You can grab a pack of 5 portal projects at a time – no need for a subscription.
 Factor that into pricing for every logo project, and it's a win-win for both you and the client.